BrandonC98/fortify/services/generator/README.md

 # Generator
 This service is apart of the Fortify project.
-It is a API that generates random text and encrypts them.
+It is a API that generates random text and encrypts the text before returning.

 ## prerequisites
 - Go